platypus-ucsd/platypus-ucsd.github.io/docs/syllabus.markdown

 <br>

-## Dec 1.
-What is Marxism?
+## What is Marxism?
 IV.
 Critique of political economy

 > The fetish character of the commodity is not a fact of consciousness; rather it is dialectical, in the eminent sense that it produces consciousness. . . .
 Perfection of the commodity character in a Hegelian self-consciousness inaugurates the explosion of its phantasmagoria.
 >